Ignited by the pandemic, and fueled by the pivot to hybrid and remote work, SaaS growth continues to explode and shows no sign of slowing down.

 SaaS Business Case #1 Save Money

-Zylo’s SaaS Management Index shows 40% of all SaaS licenses go unused in a 30-day period, and the average 1,000-person organization wastes millions of dollars each year in unused SaaS.
+Zylo’s SaaS Management Index shows 44% of all SaaS licenses go unused in a 30-day period, and on average organizations waste millions of dollars each year in unused SaaS.

 With a SaaS Management platform, you can identify all of the unused applications lingering in your tech stack and make rationalization decisions to determine which tools should remain in use, and which need replacement, consolidation, or retirement.
 SaaS Management also saves money by preventing auto-renewals, and providing key data to negotiate additional features and better contract terms.